 Characteristic Symbol Min Тур Max Unit

-Signal-to-noise plus distortion ratio SINAD - 59.1 - db

-Total Harmonic Distortion THD - 60.6 - db
+Total Harmonic Distortion THD 60.6 db

-Spurious Free Dynamic Range SFDR - 61.1 - db
+Spurious Free Dynamic Range SFDR 61.1 db

-Effective Number Of Bits ENOB 9.6 - Bits
+Effective Number Of Bits ENOB 9.6 Bits

-1. INL measured from Vin = .1VREFH to Vin = .9VREFH 10% to 90% Input Signal Range

-2. LSB = Least Significant Bit

-3. ADC clock cycles

-4. Assumes each voltage reference pin is bypassed with $0.1 \mu F$ ceramic capacitors to ground
+- 1. INL measured from $V{in}$ = .1 $V{REFH}$ to $V{in}$ = .9 $V{REFH}$ 10% to 90% Input Signal Range - 2.
+LSB = Least Significant Bit - 3.
+ADC clock cycles - 4.
+Assumes each voltage reference pin is bypassed with $0.1\mu F$ ceramic capacitors to ground - 5.
 The current that can be injected or sourced from an unselected ADC signal input without impacting the performance of the ADC.
-This allows the ADC to operate in noisy industrial environments where inductive flyback is possible.

-6. Absolute error includes the effects of both gain error and offset error.

-7. Please see the 56F8300Peripheral User's Manual for additional information on ADC calibration.

-8. ENOB = (SINAD - 1.76)/6.02
+This allows the ADC to operate in noisy industrial environments where inductive flyback is possible. - 6.
+Absolute error includes the effects of both gain error and offset error. - 7.
+Please see the 56F8300 Peripheral User's Manual for additional information on ADC calibration. - 8.
+ENOB = (SINAD 1.76)/6.02

-Figure 10-23 ADC Absolute Error Over Processing and Temperature Extremes Before and After Calibration for VDCin = 0.60V and 2.70V
+Figure 10-22 ADC Absolute Error Over Processing and Temperature Extremes Before and After Calibration for VDCin = 0.60V and 2.70V

 Note: The absolute error data shown in the graphs above reflects the effects of both gain error and offset error.
-The data was taken on 25 parts: three each from four processing corner lots as well as five from one nominally processed lot, each at three temperatures: -40°C, 27°C, and 150°C (giving the 75 data points shown above), for two input DC voltages: 0.60V and 2.70V.
-The data indicates that for the given population of parts, calibration significantly reduced (by as much as 24%) the collective variation (spread) of the absolute error and thereby brought it significantly closer to the ideal value of zero.
-Although not guaranteed, it is believed that calibration will produce results similar to those shown above for any population of parts including those which represent processing and temperature extremes.
+The data was taken on 14 parts: three each from three processing corner lots and two from the fourth processing corner lot, as well as three from one nominally processed lot, each at three temperatures: -40°C, 27°C, and 150°C (giving the 42 data points shown above), for two input DC voltages: 0.60V and 2.70V.
+The data indicates that for the given population of parts, calibration significantly reduced (by as much as 28%) the collective variation (spread) of the absolute error of the population.
+It also significantly reduced (by as much as 80%) the mean (average) of the absolute error and thereby brought it significantly closer to the ideal value of zero.
+Although not guaranteed, it is believed that calibration will produce results similar to those shown above for any population of parts, including those which represent processing and temperature extremes.